-Writers and Artists (artists may include painters, sculptors, photographers, printmakers, musicians, etc.) may apply for a two-week residency.
-Any practicing artist may apply; however priority for consideration for a residency will be given to applicants who are a Former Fellow of FAWC, a member of PAAM, or a member of Castle Hill.
+Six residencies are awarded each year during the season of mid-May – mid-October.
+Writers and Artists (painters, sculptors, photographers, printmakers, musicians) may apply for a two-week residency.
+Any practicing artist may apply; however priority consideration for a residency will be given to applicants who are a Former Fellow or member of FAWC, a member of PAAM, or a member of Castle Hill.
 Those who have never participated in the program will have priority over those who have already had this opportunity.

 The Margo-Gelb shack, which was once owned by painter Boris Margo and his wife, printmaker Jan Gelb, sits on a high dune overlooking the ocean.
-It has views on all directions.
+It has views in all directions.
 The one room shack is about 14 feet by 12 feet in size, with an environmentally friendly, composting outhouse nearby.
-The shack has two single beds, a work-dining table, sink, gas burners, a gas refrigerator, and cooking/eating utensils.There is no wood stove or other source of heat.
+The shack has one full bed with a folding cot, a work-dining table, sink, gas burners, a solar refrigerator and solar panels for charging devices, as well as cooking/eating utensils.There is no wood stove or other source of heat.
 A hand pump for water is located about 100 feet from the shack (NOTE: this is good drinking water and is tested every year.)
 There is a clothesline near the shack for hanging wash.